mobxjs/mobx/notes-docs.md

 -   Does 'makeAutoObservable' work with computedFn?
 Should we be able to declare this explicitly with `makeObservable`?

+-   Should we use `mobx-react-lite` in examples primarily?
+What's up with the observer batching story though?

 ## Todo

 -   [ ] Netlify preview for docs PR.